casinostgc/jamstack/content/home.md

 ### The Grand Collection of "On Land" Casinos

-The Grand Collection offers “Very V.I.P” Group Departures to great [Gaming Locations](/casinos) including: Las Vegas, Atlantic City, New Orleans, Tunica, Reno, Lake Tahoe, Dominican Republic, Windsor, Biloxi etc. We also arrange “Very V.I.P.”
+The Grand Collection offers “Very V.I.P” Group Departures to great [Gaming Locations](/casinos) including: Las Vegas, Atlantic City, New Orleans, Tunica, Reno, Lake Tahoe, Biloxi etc. We also arrange “Very V.I.P.”
 Customized Gaming Departures for your personally selected travel dates, as well as advice on where to gamble to receive the most casino comps.

 ### The Grand Collection of Cruise Experience & Gaming "At Sea"